 15. Cardigan or lightweight jacket

-For those unsuspecting chilly nights, it’s best to have a light cardigan with you.
-Especially if you run cold!
+For those unsuspecting chilly/windy nights, it’s best to have a light cardigan with you.
+Especially if you run cold and plan to be outside after the sun falls!
 That way, you won’t need to buy anything in case of an emergency.

 These also come in handy at indoor establishments that tend to blast the air conditioning.